rterrabh/javadepextractor/README.md

 It extracts all dependencies of a Java system into a txt file.

 Usage (get the last release in [dist] directory:
-> javadepextractor [folder-dir]
+> javadepextractor.jar [folder-dir]

-For example, if the *javadepextractor* is in the root source:
+For example, if the *javadepextractor.jar* is in the root source:
-> java -jar javadepextractor .
+> java -jar javadepextractor.jar .

 It creates the *dependencies.txt* file in which **each** line is as follows:
 > [source-class-full-qualified-name] , [dependency-type] , [target-class-full-qualified-name]